slauren1207/slauren1207/README.md

 - **Personality Traits:** ISTP/ISFP, Has a strong sense of responsibility and highly value commitments, Observant, Quiet but always yearning to learn new things

-- **Fields of Interest:** Visual Art & Digital Illustration :art:, 2D & 3D Animation :tv:, Music :notes:, Game Creation :video_game:, Storytelling Director :open_book:
+- **Fields of Interest:** Visual Art & Digital Illustration :art:, 2D & 3D Animation :tv:, Music :notes:, Game Creation :video_game:, Storytelling :open_book:

 - **Multicultural Identity:** Harbors a Third-Culture Identity from having lived in diverse cultures (South Korea, New Zealand, USA, Kenya, and Uganda) :world_map:,  Fluent in both Korean and English, Gained the ability to adapt swiftly to different situations due to having constantly moved abroad, Prioritizes respecting the diverse cultures/opinions that may exist in all team settings